Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We use oven cleaner, first we spray it on a cool window, wait 5 maybe 10 minutes, wipe all the clean off with newspaper,or paper towels.
 Then we spray window clean on it, wipe it down and we have a great window to watch our fire through.

 I just use a damp newspaper dipped in the wood ashes to clean my stove window.
 Then I dip another newspaper page in plain water and rinse the window off and dry it with another newspaper page.
-Then I let the pages dry and use them later for starting my fire.
-Make sure your window is warm or cold, not hot.

 I keep the glass in my wood burning stove clean by pouring some AJAX dish soap into hot water.
 I then soak the rag and wipe them off.
 It's easy.
 Just watch for drips.